-The fund seeks long-term capital growth.
+The fund seeks capital growth by investing in common stocks.
 Income is a secondary objective.

 Fees and Expenses

 The following table describes the fees and expenses you may pay if you buy and hold shares of the fund.
 The table does not include the fees and expenses associated with your variable annuity or variable life insurance contract.
 Had they been included, fees and expenses presented below would have been higher.
 For information regarding the fees and expenses associated with your variable annuity or variable life insurance contract, please refer to your insurance product prospectus.